Q. Do I have a Drake Student ID Number? Where can I find it?

 Q. What if I have questions about the coursework?
 Is there someone who can help me?

 A. Our staff can answer most questions about your coursework.
 Please contact our office at 1-800-768-3224 or firstname.lastname@example.org.
-If you have a more specific question we will put you in touch with an instructor or grader.
+If you have a more specific question we will put you in touch with a Grading Instructor.

 Q. How long will it take for my coursework to be graded?